San Diego's gorgeous Pacific Beach has a mix of upscale and casual restaurants and hotels, and a relaxed beach vibe

 #1 GUIDE to Pacific Beach San Diego CA

 3. Sleep over the ocean at a cottage on the historic pier.

 Choose from over twenty cottages on the Crystal Pier, each with kitchenettes and private patios.
 These charming Cape Cod style cottages were constructed in the 1930s and are hugely popular.
 Book here.

-Things to do in Pacific Beach San Diego
+5 BEST Attractions in Pacific Beach San Diego

 4. Book a cool surfing lesson from one of many schools at Pacific Beach.

 No experience is necessary!
 Sign up for a group or private lesson.

 5. Take a relaxing stroll along the Pacific Beach promenade.

 The concrete promenade flanks the beach, and is perfect for people watching and observing all the action at Pacific Beach.